 Another way I cut expenses for my blog was to switch to annual subscriptions as often as possible.
-Many companies offer a perk for this payment, and it can save you a month or two (or even more) of costs.
+Many companies (like Pixistock, which I use for images) offer a discounted price for paying for a year at a time.
+This can save you a month or two (or even more) of expenses.

 So as I saved the money to make the initial payment, I started switching over.
-I’m still working on this one, because it takes more money in advance.
+I’m still working on this one, because it does take more money in advance.

 The Importance of Having a Written Budget for Your Blog

 I’ve now had my online business for nearly three years.
 During this time, I really learned the importance of having a written budget for your blog.
 Otherwise, it’s too easy for expenses to creep out of control and for you to stand back and wonder where it all went.